huzaifa-57/real-state-data-scrapper-zillow/README.md

 This repository is created for the assessment test of SlashByte Studio

 ## Overview
-This Python script allows users to scrape real estate data from Zillow for a specified location.
+The Python script `real_state_scrapper_test.py` allows users to scrape real estate data from Zillow for a specified location.
 It retrieves property details such as price, address, and URL and saves the data in a JSON format.

 ## Dependencies
 - Python 3.x